 Citadel + Compagnie is an award-winning Toronto-based professional dance organization that creates, produces and presents works on local, national and international scales from its home base in a former Salvation Army Citadel in Regent Park.
 Since 2007, C+C has renovated, revamped and transformed The Citadel into a place where artists rehearse, create and perform and where the community learns, explores and shares.

-Led by artistic director, Laurence Lemieux, C+C’s repertoire is intimate and emotionally honest productions and features some of Canada’s greatest dancers and choreographers.
+Led by artistic director, Laurence Lemieux, C+C’s repertoire includes intimate and emotionally honest productions featuring some of Canada’s greatest dancers and choreographers.

 After nine years as artistic director of the National Ballet of Canada (1996-2005), James Kudelka was named C+C’s resident choreographer in 2008.
 This relationship has allowed Kudelka to revisit some of his finest works and made way for challenging new contemporary creations.
 The presence of Kudelka’s work at C+C has expanded the company’s public recognition, and increased audiences eager to see the work of one of the country’s finest choreographers.